 Likely Effective for

 - Genital warts.
-Applying podophyllum resin, also called podophyllin, as a 10% to 25% suspension in tincture of benzoin or as a 2% to 4% gel directly to the affected area is effective for the removal of warts caused by human papillomavirus.
-But podophyllotoxin (podofilox, Condylox), a chemical found in podophyllum that is also an FDA-approved drug, is usually used instead because it is less toxic and might be more effective.
+Applying podophyllum resin, also called podophyllin, as a 10% to 25% suspension or as a 2% to 4% gel, is effective for removing genital warts.
+Podophyllum seems to work just as well as other treatments, such as cryotherapy (freezing) or a medicine called imiquimod.
+But podophyllotoxin (podofilox, Condylox), a chemical found in podophyllum that is also an FDA-approved drug, is usually used instead.
+It is less toxic and seems to work better than other treatments.

 Insufficient Evidence for